kuangyu0801/design-pattern-cpp/README.md

 # SOLID design principle

+- Principle #1: The Open-Closed Principle (OCP)
+OCP is about allowing change, but doing it without requiring you to modify existing code.

+Classes should be open for extension, and closed for modification.

+Once you have a class that works and is being used, you don't want to make changes to it unless you have to.
+Change is a constant in software development.
+With OCP, we allow for change through extension rather than through modification of existing code.

 - Dependency Inversion Principle (DIP)

 -  high-level modules should not depend on low-level modules.
 Instead, they should both depend on abstractions